ibmdb/java_reactive_driver/readme.md

 This driver comes with unit tests that can be used to test the sanity of your environment.
 Please consult installation guide on how to setup and run these tests.

 ## Support
 You can get support for this product through your regular IBM support channel for Db2 drivers.
+You can also use the issues section in this repository.